-‘Sorry for what happened’: DSHS to pay $8M after neighbors’ pleas to help vulnerable Seattle man brought no action
+‘Sorry for what happened to Mr. Gray’: DSHS to pay $8M after neighbors’ pleas to help vulnerable Seattle man brought no action

 “Constellation of warning signs”

-DSHS began to receive reports about Gray in 2009, after an investigator with King County’s health department went to the home in response.
+DSHS began to receive reports about Gray in 2009, after an investigator with King County’s health department went to the home.

 A state social worker was assigned to investigate.
 She noted the foul odor coming from the house and spoke to neighbors and county mental health professionals who described Gray’s living condition and said he had trouble communicating and sometimes couldn’t recall his name, according to the tort claim.